exercism/problem-specifications/exercises/pig-latin/description.md

-Implement a program that translates from English to Pig Latin
+Implement a program that translates from English to Pig Latin.

 Pig Latin is a made-up children's language that's intended to be confusing.
 It obeys a few simple rules (below), but when it's spoken